mstoffel-sag/c8yMQTT/README.md

 * host -> Mqtt host (works for cumulocity.com do not change except you running on another instance of Cumulocity )
 * port -> Mqtt port it'll be set either to 1883 for tcp or to 8883 for  Transport Encryption via TLS
 * tls -> Boolean which indicates whether to use tls or not.
 Must match the port settings
+* cert_auth -> When enabled certificate authentication is used
+* client_cert ->  Client cert in pem format including the whole certificate chain
+* client_key -> Client private key in pem without password applied
 * cacert -> path to a certificate (pem format) that holds all trusted root certificates
 * operations -> all supported operations of the agent which are implemented in an agent module
 * subscribe -> Topics the agent will subscribe to.